gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 ### Seasonality

 As with any sales data, multiple seasonal patterns are evident.
-Most The most important seasonal pattern is weekly seasonality.
+The most important seasonal pattern is weekly seasonality.
 Weekends tend to have higher sales as compared to other days.
 The following plots showcase the different seasonal patterns present in the data.

 #### Day of Week Seasonality